 Anderson didn't share the pastor's faith.

 "I can't believe we got them back," he said.
-"I thought for sure they'd be melted down and at
+"I thought for sure they'd be melted down and at a scrap yard already.

 Anderson has so far not made any arrests in the theft, but said he's following leads.